OlegArenz/gmmvi_reproducibility/README.rst

 The results were fetched from WandB using the script `evaluations/fetch_exp3.py <evaluations/fetch_exp3.py>`_.
 This script also creates the Latex-code for the table for experiment 3.
-Despite the additional hyperparameter search, the optimization for SEPYFUX and SEPYRUX was sometimes unstable leading to outliers with very high ELBOs.
+Despite the additional hyperparameter search, the optimization for SEPYFUX and SEPYRUX were sometimes unstable leading to outliers with very high ELBOs.
 We decided to exclude the corresponding seeds for computing the values / latex-code for the table.
 The affected seeds can be found in `evaluations/fetch_exp3.py <evaluations/fetch_exp3.py>`_,  where they are passed as "bad_run_ids" to the fetch_exp3_eval()-call.
 The following experiments were affected: